VincentEvers/Bandits_Seminar/README.md

 achieves sublinear regret.
 Finally a small example is included to show how the weights change over time and how the regret behaves in practice.

-The Code was executed using R version 4.5.1 and the following packages:
+The code was executed using R version 4.5.1 and the following packages:
 - dplyr version 1.1.4
 - tidyr version 1.3.1
 - ggplot2 version 4.0.1